joebertj/aiops/README.md

 ### Core Philosophy
 AIOps represents a paradigm shift from traditional infrastructure management to AI-first operations.
 The goal is to make infrastructure as conversational and intuitive as possible while maintaining the precision and reliability that operations teams require.

+**AI + Human Innovation:** We leverage AI to reach baseline functionality quickly, then use human creativity to break beyond training data limitations and create truly innovative solutions.
+This approach produces tools that are superior to what either AI alone or traditional development alone could achieve.

 ### Planned Components
 - **🐚 awesh**: AI-aware shell (current showcase)
 - **☸️ Kubernetes MCP**: Natural language Kubernetes management (available)